mogill/ems/README.md

     <tr>
       <td>
-EMS complements an application's asynchronous and distributed concurrency transactional memory, and other fine-grained synchronization capabilities.
+EMS complements an application's asynchronous and distributed concurrency with transactional memory, and other fine-grained synchronization capabilities.
 <br><br>
 EMS supports Fork-Join and Bulk Synchronous Parallel (BSP) execution models.